Explore Our Site

 We believe that outside of Christ, there is no salvation.
 We believe that Jesus Christ is coming again to judge the world and to take his people to himself forever.
 We believe in heaven and in hell.
 We believe in the resurrection of the body.

-We believe that the Bible is the inerrant and inspired word of God, and that those who trust in Christ should study and live out that word in the context of a local church.
+We believe that the Bible is the inerrant and inspired word of God, and that those who trust in Christ are called by God to study and live out that word in the context of a local church.